Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Main Results

 \begin{lemma}[Lower Bound for Reward-Aware Case] Let $\cG$ be an unknown zero-sum MG, and the agents learn in a reward-aware case, i.e., the reward knowledge is available during sampling.
 Then, there exist $\epsilon_0,\delta_0>0$, such that for all $\epsilon\in(0,\epsilon_0)$, $\delta\in(0, \delta_0)$, the sample complexity of learning an $\epsilon$-NE policy pair, or an $\epsilon$-approximate NE value, i.e., finding a $\hat{Q}$ such that $\|\hat{Q}-Q^*\|_\infty\leq \epsilon$ for $\cG$, with a generative model with probability at least $1-\delta$, is $\tilde\Omega\big({|\cS|(|\cA|+|\cB|)}{(1-\gamma)^{-3}\epsilon^{-2}}\log({1}/{\delta})\big).$ \end{lemma}

 The proof of Lemma \ref{thm:lb_informal}, via a straightforward adaptation from the lower bounds for MDPs \citep{azar2013minimax,feng2019does}, is provided in \S\ref{sec:append_reward_aware_proof}.
+In particular, one can design a two-player zero-sum Markov game such that one of the players is dummy -- she has no control on the reward nor the transition dynamics.
+Then, the existing lower bound in \cite{azar2013minimax,feng2019does} for MDPs leads to the desired result.
 Note that as in \cite{azar2013minimax,sidford2018near,sidford2019solving,yang2019optimality,li2020breaking}, the reward function is \emph{known} in this case.
 As we will show momentarily, our sample complexity is tight in $1-\gamma$ and $|\cS|$, while has a gap in $|\cA|,|\cB|$ dependence ($\tilde\cO(|\cA||\cB|)$ versus $\tilde\Omega(|\cA|+|\cB|)$). {In \S\ref{sec:append_reward_aware_proof}, we discuss that the $\tilde\Omega(|\cA|+|\cB|)$ lower bound may not be improved in this reward-aware case, and might be attainable by \emph{model-free} algorithms instead (as $\tilde\cO(|\cA||\cB|)$ is inherent in model-based approaches due to estimating $P$).
 Interestingly, in the concurrent work \cite{bai2020near}, under a different MARL setting, such an $\tilde\Omega(|\cA|+|\cB|)$ complexity is indeed shown to be attainable by a model-free algorithm with \emph{online} updates.}

 On the other hand, note that our model-based approach can inherently also handle the more challenging reward-agnostic case.
 Indeed, estimating the transition model $P$ seems a bit of an overkill for the reward-aware case, in terms of sample complexity.
 A natural two-part question then becomes: what is the sample complexity lower bound in this more challenging reward-agnostic case, and can the model-based approach attain it?
 We formally answer the first part of the question in the following theorem, whose proof is deferred to \S\ref{sec:append_reward_agnostic_proof}, and answer the second part in \S\ref{sec:res_approx_NE_value} and \S\ref{sec:res_approx_NE_policy}.